NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

 Global Sensitivity
 ^^^^^^^^^^^^^^^^^^

-In a global sensitivity analysis the user is wishing to understand what is the influence of the individual random variables on the quantities of interest.
-This is typically done before the user launches large scale forward uncertainty problems in order to limit the number of random variables used so as to limit the number of simulations performed.
+In a global sensitivity analysis, the user wishes to understand what is the influence of the individual random variables on the quantities of interest.
+This is typically done before the user launches large-scale forward uncertainty problems in order to limit the number of random variables used so as to limit the number of simulations performed.

 To perform a reliability analysis the steps above would be repeated with the exception that the user would select a reliability analysis method instead of a Forward Propagation method.
 To obtain reliability results using the global reliability method for this problem the user would follow the same sequence of steps as previously.
 The difference would be in the **UQ** panel in which the user would select a **Reliability** as the Dakota Method Category and then choose GLobal reliability.
-In the figure the user is specifying that they are interested in the probability that the displacement will exceed certain response levels.
+In the figure, the user is specifying that they are interested in the probability that the displacement will exceed certain response levels.

 .. figure:: figures/shearSensitivityUQ.png